 Can you imagine if, instead of people glazing over when you preach, they absolutely loved listening to you?

 There is a way to preach better sermons without watering down your message or compromising the truth.

-Because, I think if we discover and use Jesus’ preaching methods, we too, can improve your preaching and preach better sermons.
+Because, I think if we discover and use Jesus’ preaching methods, we can preach better sermons.

-As we look at Jesus’ sermons, there are a few keys that we can take to make people want to listen to you.
-Here’s how to preach better sermons in 3 steps.
+As we look at Jesus’ sermons, there are a few keys that we can take to make people want to listen to us.

 1. Use Great Stories

 Everybody loves a good story.
 Jesus knew this and always used stories in His preaching.

 “Jesus used stories when he spoke to the people.
 In fact, he did not tell them anything without using stories.”

-Engaging and keeping people’s attention is vital when it comes to preaching better sermons because if people aren’t listening to your sermon then how can they be changed by it.
+Engaging and keeping people’s attention is vital when it comes to preaching better sermons because if people aren’t listening to your sermon then how can they be changed by it?

 Aside from opening people’s ears, stories illustrate.
 They put flesh on the truth we’re trying to convey and therefore give people understanding.

 The Bible is a book of stories, stories of unlikely heroes conquering their vicious foes, of ordinary people accomplishing extraordinary exploits against all odds.

 Whenever Jesus taught He told stories and this is why learning how to tell stories well is the first step of preaching better sermons.

 2. Preach About Everyday Life

 The second step of learning how to preach better sermons is learning how to preach relevant, useful sermons.